-Learn the principles of interferometry.
-Lectures and tutorials from the 2014 Synthesis Imaging Workshop (NRAO) are found at: https://science.nrao.edu/science/meetings/2014/14th-synthesis-imaging-workshop/ since such objects are point sources, their data have intrinsically zero phase (no emission at any angular offsets), and any phase changes recorded in the data are due only to changes in the system and/or atmosphere.
+small angular distance from the target.
+The best sources for phase calibration are unresolved at the angular scales probed by the array; since such objects are point sources, their data have intrinsically zero phase (no emission at any angular offsets), and any phase changes recorded in the data are due only to changes in the system and/or atmosphere.
 The cadence at which the phase calibrator will be observed will depend on the stability of the atmosphere, the observational frequency, and the maximum baseline length.
 Atmospheric phase varies more rapidly at longer baselines, while at higher frequencies the variations have larger magnitude.
-The ALMA antennas will need to "fast-switch" between the target and gain calibrators from every few minutes to every few seconds (depending on frequency and baseline length) to capture these variations.
+The ALMA antennas "fast-switch" between the target and gain calibrators from every few minutes to every few seconds (depending on frequency and baseline length) to capture these variations.